 This article analyses responses collected from Panorama’s ERP Benchmark Survey (November 2018 and September 2019).
 The dataset includes 134 respondents who have selected or implemented SAP, Oracle or Infor ERP solutions for their organisations to automate their financial processes.
-The analysis is based on a variety of solutions offered by the four vendors (Panorama is in no way affiliated with SAP, Oracle, Infor or any other software vendor or reseller).
+The analysis is based on a variety of solutions offered by the three vendors (Panorama is in no way affiliated with SAP, Oracle, Infor or any other software vendor or reseller).

 The vendors included in this report were chosen based on their market share and strong focus on enterprise-level organisations.
 These vendors will help provide you select the best ERP financial solution to your organisation.